chandharlabs/chandhar-docs/docs/products/5-nines-radio.md

     adverse conditions**.

-**5‑Nines Radio** is a high‑reliability 5G testbed platform designed to evaluate ultra‑reliable low‑latency communication (URLLC) scenarios.
+**5‑Nines Radio** is a high-reliability 5G testbed platform designed to build, test, and validate URLLC, eMBB, and massive M2M (mMTC) communication scenarios with end-to-end control across radio, core, and edge networks.